What Is the Google Index?

 - When you look under the search bar, you’ll see an estimate of how many of your pages Google has indexed

-If zero results show up, the page isn’t indexed.
+If zero results show up, none of your pages are indexed.

 If there are indexed pages, Google will show them as search results.